Courses & Units

 This unit explores Indigenous lived realities through an Indigenous lens.
-Using the theoretical concept of the lifeworld, the focus is the Palawa/Aboriginal People of Lutruwita/Tasmania but includes a comparative study of Noongar (WA) and Navajo (US) Peoples to demonstrate the shared historic, socio-cultural lifeworld as well as lifeworld distinctiveness.
-Country is integral to Palawa knowledge and wellbeing, and core learnings are built around a series of virtual tours of country.
-The end-of-unit on-country tour guided by Palawa Elders and Knowledge Holders offers students a personal learning engagement with Aboriginal people and culture.
-Equipping students with a greater understanding of the Indigenous lifeworld also enhances understanding of their own lifeworld and how it locates them in relation to Indigenous peoples.
+Using the theoretical concept of the lifeworld, the focus is the Palawa/Aboriginal People of Lutruwita/Tasmania but includes a comparative study of Navajo (US) peoples to demonstrate the shared historic, socio-cultural lifeworld as well as lifeworld distinctiveness.
+Country is integral to Aboriginal knowledge and wellbeing, and core learnings are built around a series of virtual tours of country.
+The end-of-unit on-Country tour guided by Palawa/Aboriginal Knowledge Holders offers students a personal learning engagement with Aboriginal people and culture.
+Equipping students with a greater understanding of Indigenous lifeworld also enhances understanding of their own lifeworld and how it locates them in relation to Indigenous peoples.

-Based around the themes of Palawa sovereignty, justice, and society the unit relates these through the perspective of Indigenous scholarship and Palawa voices active in these spaces.
+Based around the themes of Palawa/Aboriginal sovereignty, justice, and society the unit relates these through the perspective of Indigenous scholarship and Aboriginal voices active in these spaces.
 Palawa society is explored from deep to contemporary time, highlighting the unbroken social and cultural links as well as the dramatic societal and cultural disruption of colonisation.
-Palawa sovereignty explores the historic and contemporary pursuit of rights, inclusive of land rights, political rights as articulated in the Uluru Statement and data sovereignty rights.
-Under the theme of Palawa Justice, we examine reparative actions such as Tasmanian constitutional recognition, repatriation of Aboriginal human remains and the processes of formal apologies.
+Aboriginal sovereignty explores the historic and contemporary pursuit of rights, inclusive of land rights, political rights as articulated in the Uluru Statement and data sovereignty rights.
+Under the theme of justice, we examine reparative actions such as Tasmanian constitutional recognition, repatriation of Aboriginal human remains and the processes of formal apologies.

 |Unit name||Indigenous Lifeworlds: Sovereignty, Justice, Society|

 |Available as an elective?||Yes|

 |Delivered By||University of Tasmania|